Psalm 24: Liturgy of the hours

 In the pre-Tridentine Divine Office of the Catholic Church, the Psalm was said on Sundays at Prime.
 It was reassigned to Tuesday at Prime by Pope Pius V. In the current Divine Office promulgated in 1971 (Liturgy of the Hours), with the suppression of Prime, it was reassigned to both Tuesday Week 1 Lauds, and Sunday Week 4 Office of Readings (Matins).

+Coptic Orthodox Church

+In the Agpeya, the Coptic Church's book of hours, this psalm is prayed in the office of Terce.

+Book of Common Prayer

+In the Church of England's Book of Common Prayer, this psalm is appointed to be read on the morning of the fifth day of the month, as well as at Evensong on Ascension Day.

 Musical settings

 Hymns

 The Protestant minister Georg Weissel paraphrased the last section of Psalm 24 as an Advent hymn, "Macht hoch die Tür" (Make the door high) in 1623.
 It became Number 1 in the current Protestant hymnal Evangelisches Gesangbuch (EG), and appears in most German hymnals including the Catholic Gotteslob (GL 218).
 Catherine Winkworth translated it as "Lift up your heads, ye mighty gates" in 1853.

 The title of the hymn "Come Thou Almighty King", first published in 1757, is based on verse 10 of this psalm.

 Christoph Bernhard Verspoell wrote the 1810 hymn "Öffnet eure Tore" (Open your gates) for the Feast of the Ascension.
 The German text is based on the dialogue in verses 7–10, and a melody was added in a Trier hymnal of 1846.

 In the Free Church of Scotland's 2003 Psalter, Sing Psalms, the metrical version of Psalm 24 commences "The world and all in it are God’s, all peoples of the earth" and is set in the common metre.
 The recommended tunes are Nativity, Praetorius, Winchester and St. George's, Edinburgh.